connexcs/docs/docs/developers/database.md

 # Database
 **Developer :material-menu-right: Database**

 The **Database** allows you to create custom persistent data storage.
-A datastore can be global (used with any customer), or it can be associated with a single customer.
+A datastore can be specific to a single customer or global (used with any customer).

-The **Database** can be used for activities such as checking a list of numbers, caching external lookups, or creating stateful applications that allow users a certain amount of free minutes per month.
+The **Database** is used for activities like checking list of numbers, caching external lookups, or creating stateful applications that provide users a set number of free minutes per month.

 ## Types
-There are two preset data storage options:
+Preset data storage options are:

-**Key / Value** - Contains a basic Key / Value Storage.
++ **Key / Value** - Contains a basic Key / Value Storage.

-**Lead Set** - Contains the most common fields when using datastore for customer / campaign data which can be used with diallers.
++ **Lead Set** - Contains the most common fields when using a datastore for customer / campaign data which are used with dialers.

 ## Bulk Upload

-It is possible to bulk upload data and bulk delete data from the datastore.
-Both from the customer portal and the control panel.
+You can bulk upload data and bulk delete data from the datastore, both from the customer portal and the control panel.

-!!! important
+!!! **Important:**
-	Bulk Operations are not audited.
+	Bulk Operations aren't audited.

 ## Create Database

-1. Click the :material-plus: button.
+1. Click **:material-plus:**.
-2. Select the `Customer` and `Dataset Type` (see Types above).
+2. Select the `Customer` and `Dataset Type` (see **Types** above).
-3. Click the **`Save`** button.
+3. Click **`Save`**.

     ![alt text][user-space-img-3]